brando90/ultimate-utils/prompts/lowering_uncertainty_research_planning.md

 <plan>
 - plan0
-	- EssG: sanity check, validate/falsify that evaporate does indeed work to create a data frame for my theorems & proofs on my dummy latex textbook
-	- Ac0: simplest action is to roll back to the version of evaporate and test that directly without modifications, only the correct pip installations I was missing
-		- Ass0: I'm assuming their code actually works when they wrote the paper with their data.
-If this isn't true I need to write to Simran directly again
+	- EssG: extract my own thms & pfs into a df
+	- Ac0: understand how the data and schema is saved, run string, pretty print the json data
+		- Ass0: I'm assuming this will matter for me to understand the code, modify it and find where my own data is
+		- Ass1: I'm assuming it's simple to put the data into a data frame
-	- Ac1: if prev works then do it on my data
+	- Ac1: once understood & modified, run it on my debug LA data set
-	- Ac2: if it doesn't work, then implement my own version of evaporate specialized for theorem proving.
-First direct evaporate so using an LLM then the evaporate code and evaporate code+ is the hardest (idk if worth it, perhaps direct is fine, it's a one time cost per textbook and then if we need a larger more scalable version we can do evaproate code?)
-		- Ass2: unknown if evaporate direct vs e code or e code + is hard to do...
-	- Decision:
+	- Decision: do Ac0
-		- Ac0 is the decision because it's the most direct way to sanity check if evaporate works.
-I'm assuming that if it does work it will work for my use case since it's a very similar scenario and LLMs are robust + evaporate is research done at Stanford.
 </plan>
 ```
-Now I will recall vectoring in once sentence before I request for feedback on my research plan:
+Now I will recall vectoring in once sentence before I request for expert excellent feedback on my research plan:
 ```
 <vectoring_summary>
 Vectoring in research is the targeted reduction of uncertainty in the direction of project's most impactful aspect/goal.